Johnny Lewis (boxing trainer)

 John Alfred “Johnny” Lewis OAM (born 18 March 1944) is an Australian boxing trainer and the head coach of six world champions, most notably Jeff Fenech, Jeff Harding, Gairy St. Clair and Kostya Tszyu.

 Lewis’ career spans from training amateur boxers on the local Sydney circuit to working with Australian boxing champions and rugby league international representatives.
 The philosophies and coaching career of Lewis merited him many accolades including an Order of Australia medal and an induction into the International Boxing Hall of Fame, both of which were achieved in 2006.
-Due to these accolades, Johnny Lewis has been asserted as one of Australia's most acclaimed boxing coaches.
+Due to these accolades, Lewis has been asserted as one of Australia's most acclaimed boxing coaches.

 Early life

-Johnny Lewis was born on 18 March 1944 at Bankstown hospital to father Alfred and mother Marge.
+John Alfred Lewis was born on 18 March 1944 at Bankstown hospital to father Alfred and mother Marge Lewis.
 His family lived in Wallangarra at the time, before moving into a housing commission flat in Erskineville, in Sydney's inner-west.

-Lewis' first employment was selling papers at Football games as well as working the scoreboard at Erskineville Oval for local first-grade Australian Rules matches, where he would listen to coaches’ team talks.
-Lewis played Australian Rules Football and Tennis throughout his teenage years.
-An athletic career for Lewis was cut short at age 19 as he sustained an ankle injury after falling off a ladder whilst sign writing.
+Lewis' first employment was selling papers at Australian rules football games as well as working the scoreboard at Erskineville Oval for local first-grade Australian Rules matches, where he would listen to coaches’ team talks.
+Lewis played football and tennis throughout his teenage years.
+An athletic career for Lewis was cut short at age 19 when he sustained an ankle injury after falling off a ladder while sign writing.

 In 1957, a thirteen-year-old Lewis began training under coaches Snowy MacFadyen and Jack Blom at the Newtown Police Boys Club, travelling to Cowra, Orange, Griffith and Singleton in regional New South Wales for amateur boxing competitions.
-As a physically disadvantaged boxer Lewis trained under Dick O’Connor until he was 17, without losing a fight under his guidance.
+As a physically disadvantaged boxer, Lewis trained under Dick O’Connor until he was 17, without losing a fight under his guidance.
 Lewis models much of his coaching style on O’Connor's.

 Amateur coaching career

-Lewis’ introduction to coaching came by coincidence - at age 17 as his coach Ken Shorter, assigned Johnny to corner six amateur boxers at a tournament in Parramatta, all of which won their respective bouts.
-In 1961 Johnny took over the Newtown PCYC boxing club as its head trainer.
-A year later Snowy McFaden would re-enter the gym, training alongside Lewis for 3 years.
+Lewis’ introduction to coaching came by coincidence - at age 17 as his coach Ken Shorter, assigned him to corner six amateur boxers at a tournament in Parramatta, all of which won their respective bouts.
+In 1961, Lewis took over the Newtown PCYC boxing club as its head trainer.
+A year later, McFaden would re-enter the gym, training alongside Lewis for 3 years.

-In 1966 Lewis moved to the Botany Street gym in partnership with Mick Fernandez, where Fernandez would train professional fighters and Lewis would train the amateur fighters.

-Fernandez taught Lewis how to wrap hands and clean cuts.
-Later Lewis would incorporate Fernandez into Snowy Robbin's gym in Erskineville.
+In 1966, Lewis moved to the Botany Street gym in partnership with Mick Fernandez, where Fernandez would train professional fighters and Lewis would train the amateur fighters.
+Fernandez also taught Lewis how to wrap hands and clean cuts.
+Later, Lewis would incorporate Fernandez into Snowy Robbin's gym in Erskineville.

 In 1978, Phil McElwaine won a gold medal in the middleweight division at the Commonwealth Games in Edmonton, Canada with Lewis in his corner.

 In November 1988, Lewis was appointed head trainer for the Australian Amateur Boxing Team for the Seoul Olympics.